 Congressional Democrats say the phone call is proof that Mr Trump broke the law by seeking foreign help to try and smear Mr Biden ahead of the election.

-Mr Trump says he called his Ukrainian counterpart Volodymyr Zelensky on 25 July to congratulate him on his recent election victory.
-Mr Zelensky, a former TV star with no political experience, was elected president in a landslide win in April.
+President Trump says he called his Ukrainian counterpart Volodymyr Zelensky on 25 July to congratulate him on his recent election victory.
+Mr Zelensky, a former TV star with no political experience, was elected president in April.

 But an anonymous whistleblower, reported to be a CIA official, felt there was something more serious in their exchange.
 They filed a formal complaint on 12 August explaining why they were so concerned.

-In their letter, the whistleblower admitted that they had not directly witnessed the call but said accounts shared by other officials had painted a consistent picture.
+The whistleblower admitted they had not directly heard the call but said accounts shared by other officials had painted a consistent picture.

 For context, about a dozen people are reported to have listened in on the conversation, including Secretary of State Mike Pompeo.

-It's important to note that the call occurred days after Mr Trump blocked about $391m (£316m) in military aid to Ukraine.
-Democrats argue this aid was used as a bargaining chip to pressure the new government in Kiev, but Mr Trump denies this.
+The call occurred days after Mr Trump blocked $391m (£316m) in military aid to Ukraine.
+Critics argue this was used as a bargaining chip to pressure the new government in Kyiv, but Mr Trump denies this.

-The whistleblower's complaint alleges the president used "the power of his office to solicit interference from a foreign country" in next year's presidential election (more on this later).
-They also allege White House officials were "deeply disturbed" by the call and acted to "lock down" all details of it.
+The whistleblower's complaint alleged that the president used "the power of his office to solicit interference from a foreign country" in the 2020 presidential election (more on this later).
+They also said White House officials were "deeply disturbed" by the call and acted to "lock down" all details of it.

 Amid the growing controversy, Mr Trump promised to release a "complete, fully declassified and unredacted transcript" he said would prove the call had been "totally appropriate".

-The transcript of the call showed Mr Trump had urged Mr Zelensky to investigate discredited corruption allegations against former Vice-President Joe Biden, a 2020 Democratic frontrunner, as well as Mr Biden's son.
+The summary of the call showed Mr Trump had urged Mr Zelensky to investigate discredited corruption allegations against former Vice-President Joe Biden, a frontrunner for the Democratic presidential nomination in the 2020 election, as well as Mr Biden's son.